robwhitby/xray/README.md

 ## Writing Tests
-Tests are grouped into library modules in the xray test namespace, importing the xray assertions module along with the modules to be tested.
+Tests are grouped into library modules in the xray test namespace.
+Import the xray assertions module along with the modules to be tested.

 ```xquery
 xquery version "1.0-ml";